 WP5 focuses on deploying novel tools and methodologies to be used for the quality monitoring process.
-To support AR functionalities a set of files pertaining the operators' activity during the execution of a task at the production line of each pilot will be collected.
+To support AR functionalities a set of files pertaining the operators' activity during the execution of a task at the production line of each pilot are/will be collected.
 These datasets won't contain any contact details about the operators but information concerning the motion activities and health related data (e.g. heart rate), therefore the principles of the ethics and legal framework will be applied.
 Moreover technical, regulatory and physical security measures in order to secure the protection of personal data and prevent unauthorized access and fraudulent use will be adopted.

-The partner YBQ will store in the internal cloud server a dataset containing contact details of the partners for communication purposes.
+Task No Task Name Responsible Related Datasets

+WP5_1 activity_recognition_TELEVES

+WP5_2 activity_recognition_KLEEMANN

+WP5_3 activity_recognition_MICROSEMI

+WP5_11 Gesture_recognition_KLEEMANN

+WP5_12 Gesture_recognition_TELEVES

+WP5_13 Gesture_recognition_MICROSEMI

+T5.1 Perception techniques for operator-machine interaction CERTH WP5_5 instance segmentation_KLEEMANN

+WP5_6 instance segmentation_TELEVES

+WP5_7 instance segmentation_MICROSEMI

+WP5_8 Pose_estimation_KLEEMANN

+WP5_9

+Pose_estimation_TELEVES

+WP5_10

+Pose_estimation_MICROSEMI

+WP5_14 EgoGesture Dataset

+WP5_15 SyntheticEgoGesture Dataset

-Task No Task Name Responsible Related Datasets WP5_1 activity_recognition_TELEVES WP5_2 activity_recognition_KLEEMANN WP5_3 activity_recognition_MICROSEMI T5.1 Perception techniques for operator- machine interaction CERTH N/A T5.2 Augmented reality interface and visual analytics FORTH N/A T5.3 Wearable devices for real-time assistance on the production line YBQ WP5_4 Contact Details T5.4 On-the-fly production (re)- configuration techniques FORTH N/A
+T5.2 Augmented reality interface and visual analytics FORTH N/A

+T5.3 Wearable de YBQ WP5_4 Contact Details T5.4 On-the-fly configuration • (re)- FORTH N/A

 Overview

 Dataset ID WP5_1

 Dataset Title activity_recognition_TELEVES

 Work Package WP5

 Task / Deliverable

 Partner(s) TELEVES

 Data Type Derived, Synthetic data

-Format N/A
+Format Not yet finalized

 Details

 Description A set of files pertaining the operators' activity during the execution of a task at the production line.
-Data planned to be collected via suitable sensors (e.g., RGB & Depth camera), installed on the operators' AR glasses, or/and at specific positions on the production line.
-Semantic segmentation will be performed in real-time in order to separate a particular object of interest (produced parts or production machines) from its background and subsequently estimate its pose.
-The objects' relative position with respect to a human operator will be recognised.
-A semantic fusion of quality control information (e.g., identified defects - defect_detection_TELEVES dataset, metrological measurements, operator's heart rate etc.) will be executed and propagated to the foreseen AR environment.
+Data planned to be collected via suitable sensors (e.g. RGB & Depth camera), installed on the operators' AR glasses, or/and at specific positions on the production line.
+An activity recognition model will be trained in order to understand the operator's task at a given time and provide the contextual information to DSS based on the operator's viewpoint and current activity.

-Data Size N/A
+Data Size Not yet finalized

 Status Planned

 Use in OPTIMAI To support AR functionalities (UC 2 - Production line setup- calibration).
-Specifically, for TELEVES speed up operator's decision process and interaction with machine etc.
+Specifically for TELEVES speed up operators decision process and interaction with machine etc.

 Use beyond OPTIMAI N/A

 Open Data

-ls the data open?
+Is the data open?
 No

 Explanation N/A

-Storage location In a server inside CERTH facilities
+In a server inside CERTH facilities

-Who CERTH

-Metadata N/A

-How N/A

-Increase data re-use N/A

-Ethics and Data Protection